huynhsamha/jsrmvi/README.md

 yarn rollup  # defined in package.json and rollup.config.js
 ```

-*Requirement: package is built for Node*
+*Requirement: before run this command, package needs to build for Node first.*

 + Build dist (both Node and Browser)